Privacy Statement

 Information You Give to Us

 This includes information you explicitly take steps to share with ACLU.
-This may be through online forms, offline donation forms, or even over the phone when you call ACLU to make a donation.
+This may be through online forms, offline donation and volunteer sign-up forms, or over the phone when you call ACLU to donate or request ACLUF legal assistance, for example.
 Through these processes, you may share the following categories of information:

-• Demographic.
-For example, age, citizenship status, ethnicity/race, or sexual orientation.
+- Demographic.
+For example, age, citizenship status, ethnicity/race, sexual orientation, gender identity, marital or other relationship status, and household information.

-• Financial.
-For example, the amount you plan to bequest to ACLU.
+- Financial.
+For example, the amount you plan to bequeath to ACLU.

-• Health.
-For example, that you have had an abortion or have a disability, information you provide to us when seeking legal representation or to tell your story in an ACLU campaign.
+- Health.
+For example, that you have had an abortion or have a disability, and/or other information you provide to us about your health when seeking legal representation, when you tell your story in an ACLU campaign, and/or when you request an accommodation at an ACLU event.

-• Interests.
-For example, civil liberties or campaigns you are particularly interested in hearing about.
+- Interests.
+For example, civil liberties or campaigns you are particularly interested in hearing about, or more general information about your personal and professional interests that are relevant to your engagement with ACLU and our work.

-• Legal.
-For example, details about conditions of incarceration or other detention that may have violated your civil rights or liberties and that you provide to us when seeking legal representation or to tell your story in an ACLU campaign.
+- Legal.
+For example, details about conditions of incarceration or other detention that may have violated your civil rights or liberties that you provide to us when seeking legal representation or to tell your story in an ACLU campaign.

-• Transaction.
-For example, credit or debit card details that you provide in order to make a donation or purchase ACLU merchandise.
+- Transaction.
+For example, credit or debit card details that you provide to make a donation or purchase ACLU merchandise.

-• Other.
-Any other information you choose to provide, including sensitive personal information, such as religious beliefs, information about your sexual orientation or sex life, or citizenship status.
+- Other.
+Any other information you choose to provide, which may include information deemed to be “sensitive” personal information under certain privacy laws, such as religious beliefs, information about your sexual orientation or sex life, or citizenship status.

 Information We Automatically Collect

-These technologies may include cookies, which refer to small files placed on your browser that can be used to uniquely identify you and record information about the websites you visit, and other technologies (such as web beacons, clear gifs, and single-pixel gifs) that use embedded code in our Digital Services to record details about your use of those Digital Services, for example, whether you opened an email or clicked on a link.
+These technologies may include cookies — small files placed on your browser that can be used to uniquely identify you and record information about the websites you visit — and other technologies, such as web beacons, clear gifs, and single-pixel gifs, that use embedded code in our Digital Services to record details about your use of those Digital Services, like whether you opened an email or clicked on a link.

 These technologies may be placed by us or by other entities we authorize.
-We only authorize third parties to place these technologies if those authorized third parties abide by our confidentiality and security requirements described below under With Whom and How We Share Your Information.
+We only authorize third parties to place these technologies on our Digital Services if those authorized third parties abide by our confidentiality and security requirements described below under With Whom and How We Share Your Information.

 ACLU and our authorized third parties may automatically collect the following categories of information:

-• Interaction.
-For example, the content you click on or view, the amount of time you spend on our Sites, or the referring URL.
+- Interaction.
+For example, the content you click on or view in our e-mails, the amount of time you spend on our websites, or the referring URL

 Information We Receive from Others

-ACLU may acquire personal information about you from third-party sources, such as data cooperatives for nonprofits, other nonpartisan organizations, coalition partners, commercial voter file providers, and various federal, state, and local government entities (e.g., public records data or information procured through FOIA requests that we use to search for civil liberties violations).
+ACLU may acquire personal information about you from third-party sources, such as data cooperatives for nonprofits; other nonpartisan organizations; coalition partners; commercial voter file and consumer research providers; and various federal, state, and local government entities (e.g., public records data or information procured through FOIA requests that we use to search for civil liberties violations).
 We acquire this information to learn more about you — including how best to engage with you — to identify people like you that may be interested in hearing from ACLU, and to research and evaluate potential or ongoing claims or advocacy regarding civil rights and civil liberties issues.
 We may collect the following categories of information from third-party sources:

 Information We Infer and Model